MeltwaterArchive/storyplayer/v2/modules/environment/index.md

 The __Environment__ module allows you to pull information about the _environments_ section of [your configuration file(s)](../../configuration.html).

-The source code for this Prose module can be found in this PHP class:
+The source code for this module can be found in this PHP class:

 * `Prose\FromEnvironment`